whalderman/search-quality-rater-guidelines-tldr/docs/qrg/understanding-mobile-user-needs/12-understanding-mobile-users-queries-and-results.md

 Understanding the query is the first step in evaluating the task.
 Remember, a query is what a user types or speaks into a mobile phone.

-Some tasks include a query research link, which you should use if you don’t understand the query or user intent.
+Some tasks include a query research link, which you should use if you don't understand the query or user intent.
 Otherwise, please do web research using Google or an online dictionary or encyclopedia.
-If you still don’t understand the query or user intent, please release the task.
+If you still don't understand the query or user intent, please release the task.

 **Important:** If you research the query on Google, please do not rely on the top results on the SERP.
-A query may have other meanings not represented on Google’s search results pages.
+A query may have other meanings not represented on Google's search results pages.
 Do not assign a high rating to a webpage just because it appears at the top of a list of search results on Google.

 Think about users in your locale typing or speaking the following queries into their phone.